PickYourOwn.org

 Step 4 - Squeeze of the seeds and water

 Just like it sounds: wash your hands then squeeze each tomato and use your finger or a spoon to scoop and shake out most of the seeds.
 You don't need to get fanatical about it; removing just most will do.
+Another way to do it is to cut each tomato in half, across it, instead of lengthwise.
+Then just shake the seeds and juice out.

 Step 5 - Drain the tomatoes

 Toss the squeezed (Squozen? :) tomatoes into a colander or drainer, while you work on others.
 This helps more of the water to drain off.
 You may want to save the liquid: if you then pass it through a sieve, screen or cheesecloth, you have fresh tomato juice; great to drink cold or use in cooking!
-By draining the water off now, you'll end up with a thicker spaghetti sauce in less cooking time!
+By draining the water off now, you will end up with a thicker spaghetti sauce in less cooking time!
 And that preserves vitamins (and your sanity).

-Step 6 - Get the jars and lids sterilizing
+Sanitizing canning jars in the dishwasherStep 6 - Get the jars and lids sanitizing

-The dishwasher is fine for the jars.
+The dishwasher is fine for the jars; especially if it has a "sanitize" cycle.
 I get that going while I'm preparing everything else, so it's done by the time I'm ready to fill the jars.

 Be sure to let it go through the rinse cycle to get rid of any soap!

-Lids: Put the lids into a pan of boiling water for at least several minutes.
+water for at least several minutes.

-Note: everything gets sterilized in the water bath (step 7)
+Note: everything gets sanitized in the water bath (step 7)

 anyway, so this just helps to ensure there is no spoilage later!)